seanlb02/CA-portfolio/Docs/README.md

 # Portfolio Documentation

 ---
-### <a href="https://thriving-treacle-8b6b78.netlify.app/index.html">Live site</a>
+### <a href="https://thriving-treacle-8b6b78.netlify.app">Live site</a>
 ### <a>Git repo</a>

 ---

 ## Purpose and Target Audience

-This online dev portfolio is intended to provide a general background on myself and my past experience as well as to demonstrate my abilities in static web development with HTML5 and CSS3.
+This online dev portfolio is intended to provide a general background on myself and to demonstrate my abilities in static web development with HTML5 and CSS3.

 The site is intended for prospective employers, potential collaborators and future clients.